 Let’s take four beats and visualize them as four poles placed exactly one foot from one another.
 If you walked from the first pole at the exact speed of 60 feet per minute you would hit pole 2 after a second, pole 3 after another second and pole four after another second.
 The whole trip from pole one to pole 4 will take you 3 seconds.
 You could spend the same 3 seconds walking the same distance but not hitting the other poles on seconds 2 and 3.
 For example, maybe you were late getting to pole 2 and compensated it by arriving too early to pole 3.
 The same rule applies to playing music.
 Each note you play relates to the beat.
 If you had the ability to recognize exactly where you are hitting the notes in regards to the beat you would then be able to improve your timing tremendously.

 This following simple exercise will help you recognize your timing pattern.
 It is very simple, yet very effective.
 It was shown to me by Kenwood Dennard, a fantastic drummer, teacher and friend.
 If you want to get the most out of this exercise, you should record yourself and analyze the results.

 - Play 60 short notes, try to hit each note

 exactly on the beat

 - Play back the recording and mark how many beats you hit exactly on the beat, how many before the beat and how many after the beat.

 You will soon notice your tendencies.
 Some musicians tend to rush, when others tend to drag.
-The more you will focus on this simple exercise the better awareness to timing you will have and it will naturally be reflected in your playing.
+The more you focus on this simple exercise, the better awareness to timing you will have and it will naturally be reflected in your playing.
 I recommend spending 5-10 minutes every day practicing this exercise.